How to Approach AP® Macroeconomics Multiple Choice Questions

 Frequently Asked Questions (FAQs)

-The AP Macroeconomics MCQ answer sheets are scanned and scored by a computer.
+The AP Macro MCQ answer sheets are scanned and scored by a computer.
 The total number of accurate responses on your answer sheet determines your section score.
 For example, if you answer 52 questions correctly, your score will be 52.

 For the AP Macroeconomics multiple choice questions section, you get 70 minutes to answer 60 questions.